kiyoon/version-pioneer/README.md

 ### `version-pioneer get-version-wo-exec`: Get version without using _version.py

-This is useful when you want to get the version string without evaluating the `_version.py` file, like your project is probably not Python.
+This is useful when you want to get the version string without evaluating the versionscript file, like your project is probably not Python.

-It's the same as running the `version_pioneer_core.py` script (unchanged, not the vendored one), but with more options.
+It's the same as running the `versionscript.py` script (unchanged, not the vendored one), but with more options.

 ```console
 $ version-pioneer get-version-wo-exec